Iscle/VESC_Arduino_Library/README.md

-This is a library for UART communication between the VESC and an Arduino board.
-Almost the full interface of the VESC is implemented in the library, only firmware upload is missing.

-Connect D0 (RX) to TX on the VESC
-Connect D1 (TX) to RX on the VESC
-Connect the grounds between the Arduino board and the VESC.

-This won't work on ATMEGA328 devices, due to lack of RAM memory.
-Will work on Arduino MEGA 2560 and similar.
+# VESC_Arduino_Library!

+This is a library to control a VESC (or two, via CAN BUS) using an Arduino compatible board.
+It won't compile for low memory chips like the ATMega328p found in the Nano and Uno boards.
+It will, however, compile on Mega 2560 and STM32F103 boards, like the BluePill.

+## *THIS IS A WORK IN PROGRESS!*

+Right now this is a WIP and nothing has been tested.
+Only the "set" features should work.